 -- Create Employee table with EmployeeId as Primary Key CREATE TABLE Employee ( EmployeeId INT Primary Key, AddressLine1 Varchar(2000) );

 Once you created the Employee table, now insert four records into the table by executing the below query.

 Now let us understand, for this type of data type and this type of table, how will internal index structure is formed.
-To make the things simple and easy to understand, I have put the entire things together (table, data and index structure) in a single image as shown below.
-As we already discussed index is created based on the nodes i.e. we have a root node, intermediate nodes, and leaf nodes.
+To make things simple and easy to understand, I have put the entire thing together (table, data, and index structure) in a single image as shown below.
+As we already discussed index is created based on the nodes i.e. we have a root node, intermediate nodes (non-leaf nodes), and leaf nodes.
 And in the case of a clustered index, the leaf node actually contains the data which you can see in the below image.

 As you can see in the above image, currently the employee table is having two columns.
-The EmployeeId column is of type integer and hence it size is 8 Bytes and the AddressLine2 column size is 2000 Bytes as declared.
-That means one record will take 2008 bytes memory space and currently we have four records, so a total of 8032 bytes memory space will be consumed.
+The EmployeeId column is of type integer and hence its size is 8 Bytes and the AddressLine1 column size is 2000 Bytes as declared.
+That means one record will take 2008 bytes of memory space and currently we have four records, so a total of 8032 bytes of memory space will be consumed.

 The leaf nodes actually store the data in 8KB (approximately 8192 Bytes) page.
 So, from the 8192 Bytes, the four records actually consume 8032 Bytes i.e. 160 Bytes are free from the above data page.

-Now, if you insert the fifth records into the table, then what will happen?
+Now, if you insert the fifth record into the table, then what will happen?

 Another Drawback of Index in SQL Server:

 In the next article, I am going to discuss the Unique and Non-Unique Index in SQL Server with examples.
 Here, in this article, I try to explain how Index Impacts the DML (Insert, Update, and Delete) operations in SQL Server step by step with one example.
-I hope you enjoy this article.
+I hope you enjoy this How Index impacts DML Operations article.